josh-moore-cohesity/scripts/Python/User Management/README.md

 # **lock_unlock_user.py**

    Lock and Unlock Users.
 Provide the action of lock, unlock, or both.
+If action is not given, the default is both.

 ## **Examples**